obvious-inc/nom-api/README.md

-# NewShades API
+# NOM API

-This is the API used by NewShades DAO.
+This is the API used by NOM.

 ## Getting started